Given the ever-present GPU hype, you might have wondered if paying the retail price is worth it or if you should simply buy a used graphics card.

 Crypto Mining Wear And Tear

 If the card was used as a part of a mining setup, it could definitely have some inherent flaws.
-These cards have to be turned on and working at their full capacity for obscene amounts of time.
+These cards have to be turned on and working at their full capacity for extensive amounts of time.
 This could be weeks, months, or even years.

 Unfortunately, there isn’t a way to tell if a GPU was used for mining.
-The best thing you can do to notice any heat damage is to look very closely at the PCB and try to spot any discoloration.
+The best thing you can do to notice any heat damage is to look very carefully at the PCB and try to spot any discoloration.

 So, Should You Get A Used GPU?